Can A Person Be Convicted Without Evidence?

 As a dedicated and successful Miami criminal defense attorney, I am passionate about defending the rights of the people I represent.
 My extensive background and former prosecutorial work enable me to skillfully and quickly assess the situation you face in order to prepare you for the best and worst possible outcomes.
 When we meet, I will begin to strategize as the best possible defense for your case and formulate a plan that is realistic.

-I give you the straight talk you need from your attorney while fighting zealously for your best interests and a satisfactory outcome to the ordeal you face.
-With an AV Preeminent® Rating from Martindale-Hubbell® and a 10.0 Superb Rating on Avvo, rest assured that my highly regarded defense is the right choice for your Miami criminal law case.
+At Jonathan B. Blecher, P.A., I give you the straight talk you need from your attorney while fighting zealously for your best interests and a satisfactory outcome to the ordeal you face.
+With an AV Preeminent* peer-review rating through Martindale-Hubbell and a 10.0 Superb Rating on Avvo, rest assured that my highly regarded defense is the right choice for your Miami criminal law case.

 From the first time we meet, I will be thinking of my closing argument and defense theory.
 This forward-thinking approach sets me apart from other criminal defense lawyers.